-The most reliable application redundancy method is to provide two complete and separate systems, physically isolated from one another and acting as dual primary redundant applications.
-The second most reliable method is the use of redundant dual primary networks isolated by way of QVLANs.
+The most reliable application redundancy method is to provide two complete and separate systems, physically isolated from one another and acting as dual-primary redundant applications.
+The second most reliable method is the use of redundant dual-primary networks isolated by QVLANs.
 PRP provides duplicate information and GOOSE messages delivered by way of redundant Ethernet packets in duplicate networks.
-HSR provides no redundancy of application or information, but it does provide duplicate messages and redundant packets in a single-ring network.
-HSR and PRP can be combined in various topologies and connect traditional devices by way of RedBoxes.
+HSR provides no redundancy of applications or information, but it does provide duplicate messages and redundant packets in a single-ring network.
+HSR and PRP can be combined in various topologies and connect traditional devices with RedBoxes.
 While PRP, HSR, and any combination of the two can provide redundant packets, they cannot provide redundant applications, information, or messages.
-Actual times of message transit during normal and failed network situations require specific staging and testing.
-Table III compares the different methods based on capability and complexity.
+Actual message transit times during normal and failed network situations require specific staging and testing.
+Table I compares the different methods based on capability and complexity.

-OpenFlow promises to be a future "best in class" choice for teleprotection systems because of its flexibility and because OpenFlow middleboxes make efficient use of existing links and simultaneously provide extremely granular control over passing Ethernet traffic.
+OpenFlow promises to be a future "best in class" choice for teleprotection systems because of its flexibility and because OpenFlow middleboxes make efficient use of existing links and provide extremely granular control over passing Ethernet traffic.
 OpenFlow can support previously unsupported reliability scenarios, and it can even be programmed to emulate the primary benefits of protocols such as HSR, PRP, and others.
-Note that the number of flow rules required to support large or complex teleprotection networks may be a limiting factor.
-Because line-speed failure recovery requires proactive flow instantiation, it is unknown whether fully redundant flow-table rulesets can be efficiently reduced to fit within OpenFlow middlebox hardware currently existing on the marketplace, which can currently support several thousand flow table entries.
+The number of flow rules required to support large or complex teleprotection networks may be a limiting factor.
+Because linespeed failure recovery requires proactive flow instantiation, it is unknown whether fully redundant flow-table rule sets can be efficiently reduced to fit within OpenFlow middlebox hardware currently existing in the marketplace, which can currently support several thousand flow-table entries.
 However, the creativity that OpenFlow inspires will enable further development that will increase the reliability of protection networks while decreasing cost and complexity.